Symphoricarpos albus: Description

-S. albus is an erect, deciduous shrub, producing a stiff, branching main stem and often several smaller shoots from a rhizome.
-It can spread and colonize an area to form a dense thicket.
+S. albus is an erect, deciduous shrub that produces a stiff, branching main stem and often several smaller shoots from a rhizome.
+It can spread and colonise an area to form a dense thicket.
 It reaches 1–2 m in maximum height.
 The leaves are oppositely arranged on the spreading branches.
-They are generally oval, differing in size and shape, and up to 5 cm long, or slightly larger on the shoots.
+They are generally oval in shape and vary in size, growing up to 5 cm long, or slightly larger on the shoots.
 The inflorescence is a raceme of up to 16 flowers.
 Each flower has a small, five-toothed calyx of sepals.
-The bell-shaped, rounded corolla is about 0.5 cm long and bright pink in color.
-It has pointed lobes at the mouth and the inside is filled with white hairs.
-The fruit is a fleshy white berry-like drupe about 1 cm wide which contains two seeds.
-The plant sometimes reproduces via seed but it is primarily vegetative, reproducing by sprouting from its spreading rhizome.
+The bell-shaped, rounded corolla is approximately 0.5 cm long and is bright pink in colour.
+It has pointed lobes at the mouth, and the inside is filled with white hairs.
+The fruit is a fleshy white berry-like drupe measuring around 1 cm in diameter, containing two seeds.
+The plant mainly reproduces vegetatively by sprouting from its spreading rhizome, but sometimes via seed.
 Birds disperse the seeds after they eat the fruit.